|

 attack modifier = your proficiency bonus + your Wisdom modifier Ranger Conclave At

 3rd level, you join a ranger conclave.
-Your choice grants you
+This choice grants you

 abilities at 3rd, 9th, and 17th level.
 Conclave